-MINOR SCHOOL L RULES NATURE OF OFFENSE FIRST INCIDENT SECOND INCIDENT THIRD INCIDENT report and verbal promise.
-Subject to detention and/or internet privileges limited or revoked. promise.
-Subject to detention and/or internet privileges limited or revoked.
-Inappropriate display of affection Meet with counselor; phone contact with parent; behavior plan; written contract; or 1 day in school suspension.
-Record on log; file misbehavior report; and/or report in student discipline record.
-Same as first incident; meet with administrator(s); or parent meeting in person.
-Record on log; file misbehavior report; and/or report in student discipline record.
-Same as second incident; or mandatory meeting with parent/ student/ teacher/ and task force.
-Record on log; file misbehavior report; and/or report in student discipline record.
+MINOR SCHOOL RULES

+NATURE OF OFFENSE FIRST SECOND THIRD

+INCIDENT INCIDENT INCIDENT

+report and verbal promise.
+Subject

+promise.
+Subject to detention

+to detention and/or internet

+and/or internet privileges limited

+privileges limited or revoked.

+or revoked.

+Meet with Same as first Same as second

+counselor; phone incident; meet incident; or

+contact with with mandatory meeting

+parent; behavior administrator(s); with parent/

+plan; written or parent meeting student/ teacher/

+Inappropriate display of contract; or 1 day in person.
+Record and task force.

+affection in school on log; file Record on log; file

+affection suspension. misbehavior misbehavior report;

+Record on log; report; and/or and/or report in

+file misbehavior report in student student discipline

+report; and/or discipline record. record.

+report in student

+discipline record.

-MAJOR SCI HOOL RULES
+MAJOR SCHOOL RULES

 NATURE OF FIRST SECOND THIRD FOURTH

 OFFENSE INCIDENT INCIDENT INCIDENT INCIDENT

 Truancy 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; legal action; outside intervention; written contract; law enforcement; or social services.
 Same as 1 st incident; 1-5 day out of school suspension with parent/ team meeting.
 Same as 1 st -2 nd incident, 1-5 day out of school suspension with parent returning child to school.
 Referral to the School Board for expulsion.

-MAJOR SC HOOL RULES NATURE OF FIRST SECOND THIRD FOURTH OFFENSE INCIDENT INCIDENT INCIDENT INCIDENT Vandalism; or intentional destruction 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; legal action; outside intervention; written contract; law enforcement; Same as 1 st incident; 1-5 day out of school suspension with parent/ team meeting.
-Same as 1 st - 2 nd incident, 1-5 day out of school suspension with parent returning child to school.
+MAJOR SCHOOL RULES NATURE OF FIRST SECOND THIRD FOURTH OFFENSE INCIDENT INCIDENT INCIDENT INCIDENT Vandalism; or intentional destruction 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; legal action; outside intervention; written contract; law enforcement; or social services.
+Same as 1 st incident; 1-5 day out of school suspension with parent/team meeting.
+Same as 1 st -2 nd incident, 1-5 day out of school suspension with parent returning child to school.
 Referral to the School Board for expulsion.
-Insubordination or social services.
-1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; legal action; outside intervention; written contract; law enforcement; or social services.
-Same as 1 st incident; 1-5 day out of school suspension with parent/ team meeting.
-Same as 1 st - 2 nd incident, 1-5 day out of school suspension with parent returning child to school.
+Insubordination 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; psychological/ social evaluation; parenting class for parents; legal action; outside intervention; written contract; law enforcement; or social services.
+Same as 1 st incident; 1-5 day out of school suspension with parent/team meeting.
+Same as 1 st -2 nd incident, 1-5 day out of school suspension with parent returning child to school.
 Referral to the School Board for expulsion.
-Stealing; or Theft 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; Same as 1 st incident; 1-5 day out of school suspension with parent/ team meeting.
-Same as 1 st - 2 nd incident, 1-5 day out of school suspension with parent returning Referral to the School Board for expulsion.
+Stealing; or Theft 1-3 day out of school suspension with parent/ team meeting; behavior plan; removal from class; agency referral; Same as 1 st incident; 1-5 day out of school suspension with parent/team meeting.
+Same as 1 st -2 nd incident, 1-5 day out of school suspension with parent returning Referral to the School Board for expulsion.